Climate Change and Food Security

 An unusually long warm period of relatively stable atmospheric GHG concentrations temperature and climate 10,000 years ago led to the development of agriculture on several continents.

-Todays extremely rapid sudden increase in the three main atmospheric GHGs will lead to a hot chaotic climate that will not sustain agriculture.
+Without immediate drastic global emissions cuts, today's extremely rapid sudden increase in the three main atmospheric GHGs will lead to a hot chaotic climate that will not sustain agriculture.

 Policy makers say that they can't define climate dangers because that is not defined by the UN Framework Convention on Climate Change.
 That is not true because the clearly stated intention of the convention news to avoid dangerous interference with the climate system and as expected one of the definitions of this is to avoid threats to food production.